MCC Counseling Offices: Call 816.604.1000 and ask to be transferred to the Counseling Office of the campus you attend.

 Julianne is a native Floridian who has made Kansas City her home for the last 25 years.
 She graduated with a Bachelor of Science in Journalism from the University of Florida and Master's in Counseling and Personnel Services from the University of Maryland.

 Julianne is known for her love of animals and travel.
-She volunteers at Great Plains SPCA and is the proud parent of one dog and three cats.
-She has traveled to more than 35 countries around the world.
+She is the proud parent of one dog and three cats.
+She has traveled to more than 40 countries around the world.
 She volunteers with Great Plains SPCA and serves on the Board of the Friends of the Johnson County Library system.